ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 **Major**

-Major releases denote global major, breaking API changes.
-Adding or changing a feature is not considered a globally backwards incompatible API change.
-Rather, a major release and version bump should be made these are globally breaking changes are made that will require a signifiant refactor of any dependent modules.
+Major releases denote global, major breaking API changes.
+Adding or changing a feature is not considered a globally-backwards incompatible API change.
+Rather, a major release and version bump should be made if globally-breaking changes are made that will require a signifiant refactor of any dependent modules.

-Another note is ``0.MINOR.PATCH`` packges are expected to have fluid APIs, and should be solidified at the ``1.MINOR.PATCH`` release.
+Note that ``0.MINOR.PATCH`` packges are expected to have fluid APIs and should be solidified at the ``1.MINOR.PATCH`` release.
 At that point, APIs are expected to be much more stable.

 **Minor**

-Minor releases are feature releases that improve the functionality and stability of PyAnsys libraries.
+Minor releases are feature releases that improve the functionality and stability of a PyAnsys library.

 **Patch**

-Patch releases are for critical and important bugfixes that can not or should not wait until a minor release.
+Patch releases are for critical and important bug fixes that cannot or should not wait until a minor release.